Fabio Lanzoni: Spokesman

 Lanzoni appeared prominently in advertising for I Can't Believe It's Not Butter! and has been the spokesman for the company since 1994.
 He was also the spokesman for the Geek Squad in 2007, Oral-B's Sensitive Advantage Toothbrush in 2006 (whose ad was featured in Times Square), and one of his most popular ads to date is for Nationwide Insurance.
 In 2006, the commercial for Nationwide aired during the Super Bowl and was the most viewed commercial for the game, garnering over 1 million views within two weeks.
 Other endorsements included Wickes Furniture, Ames Hardware, Old Spice, and the American Cancer Society.

 On July 26, 2011, Old Spice launched a campaign on YouTube in which Lanzoni challenges Isaiah Mustafa to try to replace him as the New Old Spice Guy.
 The online challenge was entitled Mano a Mano in el Baño (hand-to-hand in the bathroom).
 Mustafa emerged as the winner, though Lanzoni's Old Spice YouTube Channel received more than 9 million views in the week after its debut, rising to Number 4 on YouTube for the week.

 Once a spokesman for the American Cancer Society, Lanzoni has spoken for the controversial Burzynski Clinic, where his sister was receiving treatment for ovarian cancer.
-In April 2013, Lanzoni stated in an interview that "he is a genius.
+In April 2013, Lanzoni stated in an interview that "[Stanislaw Burzynski] is a genius.
 He definitely, I believe, he has the cure for cancer...
 They have to let him get his office back and let him do his work..."
 Lanzoni's younger sister died in August 2013.

 Business ventures

 In 2003, Lanzoni launched a clothing line at the Sam's Club division of Walmart.
 The line was casual wear for women.
 Prior to his clothing line, he wrote a fitness book and created a work-out video called Fabio Fitness.
 In 2008, he launched Healthy Planet Vitamins, a company selling whey protein, glutamine, and colostrum products.

 In 2021, he launched a hair and skincare line for men titled Aston James, with the help of two Australian entrepreneurs.
-The company's mission is to, "bring the experience of buying a Rolex to the men’s personal care space."
+The company's mission is to "bring the experience of buying a Rolex to the men's personal care space."
 Lanzoni has stated the company name Aston James is a portmanteau of Aston Martin and James Bond.